- Code MGMT3016

-- reflect on and critically examine their own values and the importance of the ethical dimension in in business and workplace decision making; and,
+- Reflect on and critically examine their own values and the importance of the ethical dimension in business and workplace decision making; and,

-- confidently apply systematic ethical reasoning to business dilemmas and communicate effectively in oral and written forms these, using the concepts, logic and rhetorical conventions of business ethics.
+- Apply systematic ethical reasoning to business dilemmas and communicate effectively in oral and written forms, using the concepts, logic and rhetorical conventions of business ethics.